Locus of Control Test

 -3/8

-Self-Blame Proneness (SP)
+Self-Blame Proneness (SBP)

 Measures the tendency to blame oneself for failures and attribute successes to external circumstances versus the opposite attribution pattern.